vuf1/run_/README.md

-# run_
+# run

-runs either python code or zsh commands
+Runs either python code or zsh commands

+NOTE: You may need some terminal command knowledge

 ## setup